Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 ![gatsby-installation](images/gatsby-navbar/gatsby-installation.png)

-It's time to navigate into the new site directory and start it up.
+It's time to navigate into the new site directory.
 ```
 cd gatsby-navigation
 ```

 ### Styled Components
-Styled components is a CSS-in-JS framework enables you to write plain CSS utilising template literals in your components without worrying about name collisions - generates unique class names for styles.
+Styled components is a CSS-in-JS framework enables you to write plain CSS utilizing template literals in your components without worrying about name collisions - meaning, it simply generates unique class names for styles.
 Components can be dynamically styled based on props or a theme.
 You don't have to worry about vendor prefixes.
-Critical CSS - the bare minimum required to render while loading a page.
+Furthermore, takes advantage of Critical CSS technique - ships the bare minimum required to render a page.

+Instal in terminal:
 ```
 npm install --save gatsby-plugin-styled-components styled-components babel-plugin-styled-components
 ```
 Don't forget to add `'gatsby-plugin-styled-components'` to plugins array in **gatsby-config.js**

 ## Start Building
+Since we've got everything already installed, it's time to start developing our navbar.
 ```
 gatsby develop
 ```